 Most *nix based operating systems come with Python installed (usually Python 2, Python 3 in most recent ones).
-Replacing the system Python is not recommended and may cause problems.
-However, different versions of Python can be safely installed alongside the system Python.
+Replacing your system's default installation of Python is not recommended and may cause problems.
+However, different versions of Python can be safely installed alongside your system's default version.
 See Python Setup and Usage.

 Windows doesn’t come with Python, but the installer and instructions can be found here.